Swollen Fingers: 13 Possible Causes (& What to Do)

-Swollen fingers can be the result of high uric acid, poor circulation, arthritis, high salt intake, or physical activity.
-Depending on the cause, people with swollen fingers may also present with stiff joints, fever, and localized numbness or tingling.
+Swollen fingers can occur due to conditions like high uric acid, poor circulation, arthritis, or even factors such as high salt intake and physical activity.
+Depending on the cause, swollen fingers may also appear with symptoms like joint stiffness, numbness, tingling, or fever.

 Why are my fingers swollen?